benkeks/equivalence-fiddle/README.md

 # Linear-Time–Branching-Time Spectroscope

-This is a tool for finding the best ways of equating / preordering / distinguishing finite process models as described in [Bisping, Jansen, Nestmann, arXiv 2022](https://arxiv.org/abs/2109.15295).
+The “Linear-time–Branching-time Spectroscope” is a web app to find all preorders, equivalences and inequivalences from the (strong) linear-time–branching-time spectrum for small processes as described in [Bisping, Jansen, Nestmann, arXiv 2022](https://doi.org/10.48550/arXiv.2109.15295).

 It runs online on https://concurrency-theory.org/ltbt-spectroscope/ .

 ![](doc/usage-illustration.gif)

-Just input CSS-style processes, give the two processes you want to compare with `@compare "P1,P2"` and click on the gutter next to the compare-statement!
+Just input CCS-style processes, give the two processes you want to compare with `@compare "P1,P2"` and click on the gutter next to the compare-statement!

 ## How to build